Nicki Minaj Opens Up About Romance With Kenneth Petty, Talks Past ‘Toxic’ Relationships

 Since bursting onto the music scene in the early 2000s, the “Starships” rapper has been in three public relationships.
 The rapper was in a long-term relationship with fellow rapper and reality star Safaree Samuels for a decade before the couple split in 2014, per Hollywood Life.
 The rapper then began dating Meek Mill in 2015 for two years before calling it quits in 2017, per TMZ.
 In her series of tweets, Minaj didn’t specify if she was referring to either one of her past relationships.

 Although she was reflecting on her past, the Grammy winner is seemingly happy with her relationship with Petty.
 The rapper refers to herself online as “Mrs. Petty” and the couple is currently sparking rumors that they secretly tied the knot.
-Back in August, Minaj shared that the two have received their marriage license, but hasn’t confirmed if the two did in fact get married.
+Back in August, Minaj shared that the two have received their marriage license, but hasn’t confirmed if the two did, in fact, get married.

 While Minaj went public with Petty in December 2018, the two reportedly grew up together and knew each other way before she became a household name.
 Minaj has said that she met her love when she was age 15.